-The grading scheme of this course aims to create an opportunity for deeper study; thus, the class work is distributed throughout the course.
-There is an assignment for every class, regular journal entries, 2 exams, and a paper.
+The grading scheme of this course aims to create an opportunity for deeper study, primarily by distributing class work throughout the course.
+There is an assignment for every class, weekly journal entries, 2 exams, a presentation, and a paper.

 Program Learning Outcomes